krishnaghatti/krishnaghatti.github.io/_posts/2020-04-07-pihole-in-the-cloud-part-1.markdown

 1. Having a public IP on the DNS server
 2. Removes the challenge of blocking unwanted queries.

-As of today I have been using this setup for over 10 days and I am very happy with the outcome.
-Below is a screenshot of the stats over a 24 hour period and **34.7% of my DNS queries on my mobile are related to ads!!**
+The DNS server is up over 10 days and I am very happy with the outcome.
+Below is a screenshot of the stats over a 24 hour period and yes **34.7% of my DNS queries on my mobile are related to ads!!**

 ![Stats over 24 hours](/assets/images/piholestats.jpeg)

-I will be detailing the technical aspects along with the configuration in a following post.
+I will be detailing the technical aspects along with the configuration in a follow-up Part-2 post.

 <!-- The setup can be done with [OpenVPN server][pi-vpn] -->
 Do check out the excellent documentation available on [Pi-hole docs][pi-hole] for more information on how to get the most out of Pi-hole.
 File all bugs/feature requests at [Pi-hole’s GitHub repo][pihole-gh].
 If you have questions, you can ask them on [Pi-hole discourse][pi-hole-disc].